New York State Assembly Passes Bill to Delete the Term “Alien”

 It is likely that if the Senate votes on the bills, they would pass since Democrats outnumber Republicans in the Senate 43-20.

 While she was Erie County Clerk and serving in Congress, Gov. Hochul prided herself on being a pro-law enforcement moderate and opposing benefits for illegal aliens.
-However, she has flipped her position immigration issues and has not rescinded or even narrowed any of previous Gov. Andrew Cuomo’s sanctuary executive orders.
+However, she has flipped her position on immigration issues and has not rescinded or even narrowed any of previous Gov. Andrew Cuomo’s sanctuary executive orders.
 Her signature on one of these bills, if she received any of them, would be a foregone conclusion.

 The New York legislature is scheduled to adjourn on June 2.